sphinx-gallery/sphinx-gallery/doc/configuration.rst

 To omit some files from the gallery entirely (i.e., not execute, parse, or add them), you can change the ``ignore_pattern`` option.
-To choose which of the parsed and added Python scripts are actualy executed, you can modify ``filename_pattern``.
+To choose which of the parsed and added Python scripts are actually executed, you can modify ``filename_pattern``.
 For example::

     sphinx_gallery_conf = {